stony bay, canterbury

 Stony Bay is a family-owned property located in the stunning region of Banks Peninsula.

-The property has been in the family since the 1870’s, with the landowners implementing a philosophy of conservation since 1975.
-As part of this strategy, the property has been protected in perpetuity by registering 17 hectares of native bush land with the Bank Peninsula Conservation Trust, 21 hectares with the PFSI scheme and covenanting the land around the shore with an open space QE II covenant.
+The property has been in the family since the 1870s, and the landowners have implemented a conservation philosophy since 1975.
+As part of this strategy, the property has been protected in perpetuity by registering 17 hectares of native bushland with the Bank Peninsula Conservation Trust, 22 hectares with the former PFSI, now the Permanent Category in the ETS, and covenanting the land around the shore with an open space QE II covenant.

 The on-farm business activities are diverse, from pastoral farming and private walking tracks.